-As we coast into second quarter in a few short weeks, my guess is that you’re feeling pretty good.
+As we coast into the second quarter, my guess is that you’re feeling pretty good.
 Historically, the first quarter of the year is the most productive for business owners.

 If you were following along with me last fall, we did a lot of work around strategic objectives and strategic mapping in preparation for the new year.
 It was hard but necessary work to get ready for the new year.